ramazangenis02/google-homepage/README.md

-I used html and css for created this google home page clone
+I used html javascript and css for created this google home page clone

 - The Odin Project -